 The procedures are related to the extension package tcpecc and are on top of the base package tcpbcc procedures according clause 8.
+The interlinkage property seplink/linktopo (according to [H.248.SEPLINK]) could be applied for bearer type "TCP" and the establishment and release procedures for TCP.

 9.6.2 TCP bearer connection establishment